suffolklibraries/lgc/content/collections/events/bird-ringing-21-02.md

     content:
       -
         type: text
-        text: 'Scattered throughout West Stow Country Park’s beautiful landscape are some fascinating tales about its hidden history.'
-      -
-        type: hardBreak
-      -
-        type: text
-        text: 'It is home to one of the only curved river locks in the Country and used to be home to the local authority’s tip site!
-Join this guided walk to find out more about the site’s lesser-known heritage.'
+        text: 'Join us in West Stow Country Park for a session of bird ringing as we look to understand more about the ages, habits and number of different birds that visit the Country Park each year.'
   -
     type: paragraph
     attrs: